Snoupix/rustbee/README.md

 # If you don't have rust installed but you have docker you can use
 ./rustbee build_docker

+# If you just wanna stop the bluedaemon and close (delete) the file socket
+./rustbee shutdown

 # Then, to get the CLI commands available
 ./rustbee help
 ```